vit/leetcode_js/src/740_deleteAndEarn/README.md

 weight:    4    9    8    6
 ```

-It's easier to check the distance between neighbors and tell if they must exclude each other.
+It's easier to check the distance between neighbours and tell if they must exclude each other.

 ## The right question (third formulation of the problem) | Magic begins here